Goat’s Milk Formula for Babies: A Comprehensive Guide

 Other goat’s milk formula options

-With goat’s milk formulas now available in the US, it’s not worth the hassle, expense, or risk to purchase from outside the US.
+With goat’s milk formulas options now available in the US, it’s not worth the hassle, expense, or risk to purchase from outside the US.

 Considerations when Purchasing Foreign Goat Milk Formula